systemd/mkosi/mkosi/resources/mkosi.md

 Scripts executed by mkosi receive the following environment variables:

+* `$ARCHITECTURE` contains the architecture from the `Architecture=` setting.
+If `Architecture=` is not set, it will contain the native architecture of the host machine.
+See the documentation of `Architecture=` for possible values for this variable.

 * `$CHROOT_SCRIPT` contains the path to the running script relative to the image root directory.
 The primary usecase for this variable is in combination with the `mkosi-chroot` script.
 See the description of